JeffDeCola/my-cheat-sheets/other/random-things/taxes-cheat-sheet/README.md

 #### (ADD) OTHER PAYMENTS AND REFUNDABLE CREDITS

-* LINE 27 - EARNED INCOME CREDIT
+* LINE 27 - Earned Income Credit
-* LINE 28 - ADDITIONAL CHILD TAX CREDIT
+* LINE 28 - Additional Child Tax Credit
-* LINE 29 - AMERICA OPPORTUNITY CREDIT
+* LINE 29 - American Opportunity Credit
-* LINE 30 - RESERVED FOR FUTURE USE
+* LINE 30 - Reserved for Future Use
-* LINE 31 - AMMOUNT FROM SCHEDULE 3 LINE 15
+* LINE 31 - Ammount from Schedule 3 Line 15
-* LINE 32 - ADD LINES 27, 28, 29, 30, and 31 - YOUR TOTAL OTHER PAYMENTS AND REFUNDABLE CREDITS
+* LINE 32 - Add Lines 27, 28, 29, 30, and 31 - Your Total Other Payments and Refundable Credits

 #### TOTAL PAYMENTS

-* LINE 33 - ADD LINES 25d, 26 and 32 - YOUR TOTAL PAYMENTS
+* LINE 33 - Add Lines 25d, 26 and 32 - Your Total Payments

 ### REFUND

-_If LINE 33 is greater than LINE 24._
+_If Line 33 is greater than Line 24._

-* LINE 34 - SUBTRACT LINE 24 FROM LINE 33 - YOUR REFUND
+* LINE 34 - Subtract Line 24 from Line 33 - Your Refund

 ### AMMOUNT YOU OWE

-_If LINE 33 is less than LINE 24._
+_If Line 33 is less than Line 24._

-* LINE 37 - SUBTRACT LINE 33 FROM LINE 24 - YOUR AMOUNT YOU OWE
+* LINE 37 - Subtract Line 33 from Line 24 - Your Amount You Owe

 ## RECEIVED FORMS